Franciscans: Francis's last years

-The Franciscan Custody of the Holy Land is still in force today.

 Development after Francis's death

-Development to 1239
+1232–1239

 Elias was a lay friar, and encouraged other laymen to enter the order.
 This brought opposition from many ordained friars and ministers provincial, who also opposed increased centralization of the Order.
 Gregory IX declared his intention to build a splendid church to house the body of Francis and the task fell to Elias, who at once began to lay plans for the erection of a great basilica at Assisi, to enshrine the remains of the Poverello.
 In order to build the basilica, Elias proceeded to collect money in various ways to meet the expenses of the building.
 Elias thus also alienated the zealots in the order, who felt this was not in keeping with the founder's views upon the question of poverty.

 The earliest leader of the strict party was Brother Leo, a close companion of Francis during his last years and the author of the Speculum perfectionis, a strong polemic against the laxer party.
 Having protested against the collection of money for the erection of the basilica of San Francesco, it was Leo who broke in pieces the marble box which Elias had set up for offertories for the completion of the basilica at Assisi.
 For this Elias had him scourged, and this outrage on St Francis's dearest disciple consolidated the opposition to Elias.
 Leo was the leader in the early stages of the struggle in the order for the maintenance of St Francis's ideas on strict poverty.
 At the chapter held in May 1227, Elias was rejected in spite of his prominence, and Giovanni Parenti, Minister Provincial of Spain, was elected Minister General of the order.